pawl/jquery-mobile/README.md

 			</body>
 		</html>

+NOTE: although with this beta2 release I've managed to minimize the amount of changes made in jqm core, there are still about 3 lines of code I needed to add. make sure you use the version provided in this fork of jqm by running 'make' in a terminal, and finding the jquerymobile js and css files in the /compiled folder created by 'make'. (also make sure to run this in the beta2 branch, or you won't get the most up to date files)

 pages can also be loaded dynamically provided you specify the panel it needs to load into (as explained below). you need to preload two pages - one for each panel, to avoid an empty page on either of your panels.

 Panel settings